epxlp/Genetics_short_course_2016/pract3_GWAS/Exercises/README.md

-# Practical: Genome-wide association study of BMI in Plink
+# Practical 3: Genome-wide association study of BMI in Plink
 # Objectives
 1. Clean a dataset
 2. Conduct a GWAS analysis